 Excellent Conversational AI can only be built on a foundation of excellent digital data.
 While traditional banks have masses of customer data at their disposal, access to data may be one area where de novo banks will need help.

 Data is king in Conversational AI

-Conversational AI applications rely on data, both content and context, to engage users.
+Conversational AI banking applications rely on data, both content and context, to engage users.
 Georgian Partners put it succinctly, explaining that content is the information exchanged during natural dialogue with customers, while context enables conversational applications to anticipate user needs.

 The key to high-performing models is the data.
 Data sets can come in a variety of formats, and each produces a different result:

 - Large quantity of good quality data = High-performing AI

 - Small quantity of good quality data = Good performance on a smaller set of well-defined goals, but difficult to generalize and scale

 - Large quantity of poor quality data = the AI will become confused by different concepts and return inaccurate results